ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

 ![EEG Nodes for Dataset](/eeg_nodes.png "Brain nodes of EEG dataset used for epilepsy detection")

 The data contains 411 recordings of people (**epochs**) per channel over 25 minutes at a sampling frequency of 200 Hz.

 --------
 ## Methodology

+### Data Cleaning

+We applied a bandpass filter to filter out unwanted noise, such as background electrical activity.
+We kept the frequencies 0.5 Hz to 45 Hz, which corresponds to the range of alpha, beta, gamma, and delta waves.
+See our code (here).

 --------